xcart/xcart-docs/_pages/kb_en/users/operate_as_a_user.md

    * [Accessing the store as another administrator](#accessing-the-store-as-another-administrator-log-in-as-this-admin)

 ## Accessing the store as a customer ("Operate as this customer")
-To be able to access the store as one of the registered customers, you need to be an Administrator user with Root access (equals the role "Administrator") or an Administrator user with any custom role including the *Manage users* permission.
+To be able to access the store as one of the registered customers, you need to be an Administrator user with Root access (equals the role "Administrator") or an Administrator user with any custom role including the permission to *Manage users*.

 To use the feature: